Non R-covered Anosov flows in hyperbolic 3-manifolds are quasigeodesic

 The above implies that for any $E$ leaf of $\wls$ intersecting $\V$, then $E \cap \V$ is a finite sided ideal polygon.
-Let $L$ be a wall contained in $\V$.
-Then $L \cap E$ is a geodesic where each ray is asymptotic to two geodesics in $\partial \V \cap E$.
-In particular there are only finitely many such $\gamma(L)$ in $\V$.
-Any other $\gamma(L)$ cannot intersect $\V$ and hence does not intersect $L$.
-Let $\alpha$ be a generator of the stabilizer of $\V$.
-There is a smallest positive power $\alpha^i$ which fixes all $\gamma(L)$ contained in $\V$.
+Let $g(W)$ be a wall contained in $\V$.
+Then $g(W) \cap E$ is a geodesic where each ray is asymptotic to two geodesics in $\partial \V \cap E$.
+In particular there are only finitely many such $g(W)$ in $\V$: the options for $g(W) \cap F$ are finitely many geodesics in $F$ for any $F$ intersecting $W$.
+In addition $g(W) \cap F$ varies continuously with $F$, and for each boundary component $H$ of $\V$ the intersections $H \cap F$ also vary continuously with $F$.
+Hence the rays in intersections $g(W) \cap F$ always are asymptotic to the same pair of boundary components $H$ and $G$ of $\partial \V$.

+Any other $g(W)$ cannot intersect $\V$ and hence does not intersect $W$.
+Let $h$ be a generator of the isotropy group of $\V$.
+There is a smallest positive power $h^i$ which fixes all $g(W)$ contained in $\V$.
 Then